9 awesome light festivals in the Netherlands: what's lit, where, and when?

 Set in the largest, most luxurious castle in the Netherlands — Kasteel de Haar — this promises to be an event full of magic and wonder!

-The Lumineuze Nachten or Luminous Nights is a series of evening walk through the grounds and castle, featuring enchanting illuminations and historical stories.
+The Lumineuze Nachten or Luminous Nights is a series of evening walks through the grounds and castle, featuring enchanting illuminations and historical stories.

 Funfairs, festive food and fairy lights: what more could you want?

-Note: Editor’s Note: This article was originally published November 2018, but was fully updated in October 2022 with all the latest information and dates.